lin-stephanie/obsidian-url-display/README.md

 ### Pay attentions

-- Normally, when you switch between different notes, the URL List will be automatically updated.
+- Normally, when you switch between different notes, the URL List will be automatically refreshed.
-- After you modify URL, you need to manually update the URL list as mentioned above, or trigger updates by switching notes.
+- After you modify URL, you need to manually refresh the URL list as mentioned above, or trigger refresh by switching notes.
 - If you want to display the URL list as soon as possible, it is recommended that enable `Use alias` and disable `Show favicon`.
 - If enable `Deduplicate URLs`, you can only navigate to the first occurrence of the URL.
 - URLs in inline codes and code blocks are not extracted and displayed.